Semne77/Portfolio_Semyon/README.md

 ## Highlighted Projects

 ### 🔍 [RAG_Model](https://github.com/Semne77/RAG_Model)
-A smart question-answering system that combines a language model with a searchable database of information using FAISS.
-It helps the model find and use relevant facts to give better answers.
+A machine learning–based question-answering system that uses a searchable database (via FAISS) to find relevant information.
+It helps the model generate more accurate and informed answers by combining learned language skills with real data.

 ### 🎾 [ATP Tennis Scraper](https://github.com/Semne77/atp_tennis_scraper)
 A Python-based web scraper and PyPI package that collects ATP tennis ranking data for use in sports analytics.
 Designed to support data visualization and reporting.